Springdales School: Community service

 Reaching out to all members of society, sharing their concerns and caring for them is an essential part of the Springdalian Education.

 The National Association for Blind and SOS Children's Village on a regular basis to interact with the children and help them to themselves.
 Work in slums, sponsored walks for various causes, blood donation camps and fund raising for natural calamities are some of the other programmes the active social work department organizes.

 The Special needs Centre at Springdales School, Dhaula Kuan "Saath-Saath", headed by Ms. Sonali Bose and the Scholarship Scheme programme for the talented students of M.C.D. schools have successfully completed one year.
 "Kaamyab", an ongoing outreach programme of the school for the underprivileged community in the nearby JJ Cluster started in the Golden Jubilee year is also doing commendable work.
 Children are taught basic learning skills as well as spoken English, Music and Dance, Computers, Art and Craft and Sports.

-The school is an enthusiastic member of the Delhi School Literacy Project, it works continuously to eradicate illiteracy and spread awareness amongst the economically and socially backward classes.
+The school is a member of the Delhi School Literacy Project, and works to eradicate illiteracy and spread awareness amongst the economically and socially backward classes.
 At the annual award giving ceremony the efforts of participating schools are recognized.
 A literacy week is also celebrated during which competitions are held and a grand Literacy Mela organized.
-A sprit of oneness and learning under lies the community service programme of the school and the students are transported into a new world of social awareness.
+The community service programme of the school aims to foster social awareness among students.

 Partnerships

-The school of Pusa Road and Dhaula Kuan have partnerships across the globe, including schools from Australia, Great Britain, South Africa and Germany.
+The school of Pusa Road and Dhaula Kuan have partnerships across the globe, including schools from Australia, Great Britain, South Africa, South Korea, Japan, and Germany.
 It has exchanges of staff and students.
 Language labs have been made in both the branches also.